Highsnobiety

 1 / 8

-Look out upon Ranra's Spring/Summer 2026 collection, rich with deep-dyed jewel tones and richly washed staples, and taste the rhubarb.
+Look upon Ranra's Spring/Summer 2026 collection, rich with deep-dyed jewel tones and richly washed staples, and taste the rhubarb.
 Er, rhubarb?
 Yes, rhubarb.

-"My grandmother used to stew [rhubarb] slowly on the stove, and the smell would fill the whole house," says Ranra cofounder Arnar Már Jónsson.
-"It’s such a small thing, but it’s stuck with me the way she never rushed it, the patience in the process."
+"My grandmother used to stew [rhubarb] slowly on the stove and the smell would fill the whole house," says Ranra cofounder Arnar Már Jónsson.
+"It’s such a small thing but it’s stuck with me, the way she never rushed it, the patience in the process."

 Ranra finds a way.